Phyllis K. Fong

 U.S. Department of Agriculture

 Phyllis K. Fong was sworn in as Inspector General for the U.S. Department of Agriculture (USDA) on December 2, 2002.
-USDA is one of the largest and most diverse departments in the Federal Government.
-Its mission includes the management of traditional farm programs, private lands conservation, domestic food assistance, the National Forest System, agriculture research and education, agricultural marketing, international trade, meat and poultry inspection, and rural development programs.
 Ms. Fong was nominated by President George W. Bush and confirmed by the U.S. Senate.

-Prior to her appointment at USDA, Ms. Fong was nominated by President Bill Clinton and confirmed by the U.S. Senate to be the IG of the U.S. Small Business Administration (SBA).
-Ms. Fong served as SBA’s IG from April 1999 until December 2002.
+Prior to her appointment at USDA, Ms. Fong was nominated by President Bill Clinton and confirmed by the U.S. Senate to be Inspector General of the U.S. Small Business Administration (SBA).
+Ms. Fong served as SBA’s Inspector General from April 1999 until December 2002.
 A career member of the Senior Executive Service, she held several senior management positions at SBA OIG.